FAQ

 In JBrowse 1, the app level menu operated on the single linear genome view, but with JBrowse 2, the top level menu only performs global operations and the linear genome view has its own hamburger menu.
 Note that each track also has its own track level menu.

-Why do some of my reads not display soft clipping
+Why do some of my reads not display soft-clipping

-Some reads, such as secondary reads, do not have a SEQ field on their records, so they will not display softclipping.
+Some reads, such as secondary reads, do not have a SEQ

-The soft clipping indicators on these reads will appear black.
+The soft-clipping indicators on these reads will appear black.

 Do you have any tips for learning React and mobx-state-tree